 A dynamic team environment in an exciting cultural hub, a strong partnership network, we deliver amazing main stage productions, and exceptional education and community programming.
 Additionally, VO offers a competitive salary, group benefits, group RRSP matching program, and paid annual vacation.
 A competitive compensation package with a salary range of $55,000 to $65,000 commensurate with experience.

 VO strives to provide meaningful employment opportunities, which reflect the range of diverse communities in which we live and work.
 Our vision is a resilient organizational culture, which is inclusive and diverse in all its aspects.
 Individual differences are not only accepted but are strongly valued and encouraged.
 We recognize that our diversity, the many different and unique things we individually and collectively bring to work each day, contributes to building a stronger workplace and healthier communities.
 VO welcomes and encourages applications from women, persons of colour, Indigenous persons, persons with diverse abilities, and members of other marginalized or under-represented groups.
 We are committed to creating an inclusive environment for all employees.

-To apply, please email your cover letter and resume to firstname.lastname@example.org with the subject line “Director of Artistic Operations”.
+To apply, please email your cover letter and resume to firstname.lastname@example.org with the subject line “Company Manager”.
 Posting will be removed when position is filled.